HCharlesjc/ratingapp/README.md

-# Rating App: DevOps Project
+# DevOps ShortProject: Restaurant Rating App

 # Overview
 This project aims to develop a simple web application (Ratingapp) using Python and Django and deploy it on Tomcat running in Docker containers using Jenkins pipeline for automated building and deployment.